camunda/camunda-docs-manual/content/user-guide/process-engine/variables.md

 com.example.Order retrievedOrder = (com.example.Order) retrievedTypedObjectValue.getValue();
 ```

-{{< note title="Be Aware of Inconsistent Variable State" class="warning" >}}
+{{< note title="Inconsistent Variable States" class="warning" >}}
   When setting a serialized variable value, no checking is done whether the structure of the serialized value is compatible with the class the variable value is supposed to be an instance of.
-When setting the variable from the above example, the supplied serialized value is not validated against the structure of ```com.example.Order```.
-Thus, an invalid variable value will only be detected when ```runtimeService#getVariableTyped``` is called.
+When setting the variable from the above example, the supplied serialized value is not validated against the structure of `com.example.Order`.
+Thus, an invalid variable value will only be detected when `runtimeService#getVariableTyped` is called.
 {{< /note >}}